-Trump threatens Iran over nuclear programme in Macron meeting
+Trump says could have agreement with Macron on Iran nuclear deal 'very quickly'

 "We do not always agree on the solutions," Mr Macron said of climate change.
 "But it is also where the fate of our children is at stake."

-He predicted that Mr Macron "is going to be a great president of France".
+He predicted that Mr Macron "is going to be a great President of France".

 Mr Trump is delivering Mr Macron the most lavish welcome for a foreign leader of his presidency so far, including his first state dinner.